Caitlin Doughty: Advocacy

 Doughty advocates reappropriating pejoratives like 'morbid', and wants to reverse the attitude that "talking about death is deviant".
 She says, "Death is not deviant, it's actually the most normal and universal act there is."
 She is working to overcome the belief that dead bodies are dangerous and can only be handled by trained professionals using technical equipment and specialized facilities.
 She says the most important thing she wants the public to know is that the corpse is the family's legal quasi-property, and that, "you have the power over what happens to that body.
 Don't let anyone, funeral home, hospital, coroner, etc., pressure you into making a quick decision you might regret.
 Take the time to do your research and understand your options.
 The dead person will still be dead in 24 hours; you have time to make the right decision for you."

 While a body is not commercial property, which can be transferred or held for a debt, for purposes of burial the body is treated as the next of kin's property.
-Her highest priority changes that she would like to see in US law would be the repeal of the laws in eight states that require a funeral home for at least some part of the process, and to make alkaline hydrolysis available in more than the current eight states.
+The highest priority changes that Doughty would like to see in US law are the repeal of the laws in eight states that require a funeral home for at least some part of the process, and making alkaline hydrolysis available in more than the current eight states.

 One funeral industry professional of 40 years experience lauded the goal of greater family involvement in funerals, but said it was "virtually impossible" for many families today to return to preparing bodies themselves or hosting wakes in their own homes, citing the challenges of moving a body themselves, or dealing with a body that had been autopsied, or, especially, the innate fear of contact with the dead, which he did not think would "ever change".
 Doughty says her "dream funeral is one where the family is involved, washing and dressing the body and keeping it at home.
 When they've taken the time they need with the dead person, transporting the person to a natural burial cemetery and putting them straight into the ground, no heavy sealed casket or vault.
 Just food for worms."